How to Sew a Straight Stitch: The Foundation of All Sewing

 | Fabric not feeding | Feed dogs lowered, wrong presser foot installed, very slippery fabric | Raise feed dogs (dial or switch on machine front), use standard zigzag foot for straight stitch, use a walking foot for silk or satin |

 Thread tension problems manifest as loops on either side of the fabric.
-If you see loops on the underside, the top tension is too loose — increase the tension dial.
-If you see loops on the top surface, the top tension is too tight — decrease the dial.
-The standard starting point is 4 on your tension dial, and small adjustments of 0.5 to 1 unit make measurable differences.
+When loops appear on the underside of the fabric, the top tension is too loose — increase the tension dial.
+When loops appear on the top surface, the top tension is too tight — decrease the dial.
+The standard starting point is 4 on your tension dial, and small adjustments of 0.5 to 1 unit make measurable differences in stitch quality.

 Straight Stitch vs. Other Stitches: When to Use Each